San Giovenale, Orvieto: Interior and furnishings

-The interior is rich in paintings from the 12th and 13th centuries including votive frescos by the Orvieto school which were recently recovered after being hidden by the Baroque remodelling of the interior in 1632.
+The interior is rich in paintings from the 12th and 13th centuries including votive frescos by the Orvieto school which were recently recovered after being hidden by the Baroque remodeling of the interior in 1632.
 The most notable work is the 15th-century Maestà known as the Madonna del Soccorso which was donated by the Ghezzi family in the 16th century.
 It was rediscovered behind a silver screen in the 20th century.
 In view of the gold ground and the blue mantle, it seems to be late Italo-Byzantine in style.
 The marble altar, a fine example of Byzantine sculpture, bears the date 1170.
 It is flanked by late 13th-century marble lecterns bearing symbols of the Evangelists.

 In the baptistry, there is a 14th-century fresco of the Ascension of Christ.
 The entrance is adorned with carved pavement slabs from the 9th century while the font is 15th century.